Ronald dela Rosa: Early career (1986–2012)

 Dela Rosa joined the police force in 1986 as a Lieutenant of the now-defunct Philippine Constabulary (Note: On January 29, 1991, the Philippine Constabulary was merged with the Integrated National Police to form the Philippine National Police.) in Davao City.
+During the 1980s, he was the chief handler of the extremist religious cult Tadtad, which was accused of committing massacres and cannibalism.

-In 1992, he was designated as Chief Inspector and worked as one of the staff at Police Regional Office (PRO)-Davao.
+In 1992, he was designated as chief inspector and worked as one of the staff at Police Regional Office (PRO)-Davao.
 In 1997, he was designated as police provincial director of Compostela Valley.

 In 1999, he was assigned to the office of the Police Director of the Philippine National Police (PNP) at Camp Crame in Quezon City.

+In August 22, 2000, a Cotabato City regional trial court branch 13, under Judge Israel Bagundang, ordered the arrest of at least five members of the Presidential Anti-Organized Crime Task Force (PAOCTF) - then Maj.
+Dela Rosa, Capt.
+Alen Bacarra Delvo, Steve Bohol de la Cruz, Paul Arias, and Wilson Ugdiman - in Davao city after they have defied a court order by refusing to turn over firearms confiscated from the complainants.
+Cynthia Guiani-Sayadi, chapter president of the Integrated Bar of the Philippines in Cotabato, filed criminal charges to the five members of the PAOCTF claiming she and her relatives were "harassed, searched illegally and detained for at least five hours in Davao City.
+Dela Rosa denied this allegation, claiming it was "pure harassment" and told the media that he was expecting the issuance of the arrest order, and have filed a temporary restraining order. before the Court of Appeals the day the court issued contempt against dela Rosa and the four other men under PAOCTF.

 In 2001, he returned to PRO-Davao and continued his service as deputy chief of the Office of the Regional Personnel and Human Resource and Development Division (ORPHRDD) of Region XI.
 In 2003, he was promoted to Police Superintendent and was assigned to Camp Catitipan in Davao City.
 He was then transferred to the Directorate for Human Resources Doctrine and Development as head of training.
 In 2005, he was assigned to the Davao City Police Office (DCPO) as a city personnel officer.
 After eight months, he was transferred back to PRO-Davao and was promoted as chief of the Regional Intelligence and Investigation Division (RIID).
 In 2007, he became the director of the Compostela Valley Provincial Police Office (CVPPO) as its police chief.
 In 2008, he was promoted to a rank of Senior Superintendent.
 In 2009, he was moved to Davao del Sur where he served as director of the Davao del Sur Provincial Police Office (DSPPO).
 In 2011, he became the chief of the Regional Logistics and Research Development Division (RL-RDD) in PRO-Davao.
 In 2012, he was assigned to Davao City as the new director of the Davao City Police Office.